Red Chile Chicken Street Tacos

 • Place the chicken thighs in a baking dish and cover with the chile sauce.

-• Bake for 40-45 minutes or until chicken is able to be shredded with a fork.
+• Bake for 40-45 minutes, or until chicken can be shredded with a fork.

-• Shred chicken with a fork or rough chop then let it sit in the chile sauce for 5-10 minutes prior to preparing tacos.
+• Shred the chicken with a fork or rough-chop it, then let it sit in the chile sauce for 5-10 minutes prior to preparing tacos.

 • Over an open gas stovetop flame on medium/low heat corn tortillas until lightly charred on the edges (approximately 10 seconds per side).
 Stack together 2 tortillas and place 1-2 tablespoons of chicken in each taco.
 Top with chopped cilantro, red onion, and a sprinkling of cotija cheese.
-Serve with a few slices of limes and a side of avocado or guacamole.
+Serve with a few lime wedges and a side of avocado or guacamole.

 Notes

-2. Chicken: You can use store-bought pre-cooked shredded chicken which is our quick go-to after a busy day.
-Toss the pre-cooked chicken in sauce and then heat it in the oven.
+2. Chicken: You can use store-bought pre-cooked shredded chicken, which is our quick go-to after a busy day.
+Toss the pre-cooked chicken in the sauce and then heat it in the oven.

 4. Nutritional Value: The nutritional value is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.
-The nutritional value is only for the chicken and red chile sauce due to the variation in nutritional value for the tortillas which will vary by brand and type as well as the number of toppings added to each taco.
+The nutritional value is only for the chicken and red chile sauce.
+The tortilla’s nutritional value will vary by brand and type, as well as the number of toppings added to each taco.
 It does not include the nutrition for any substitutions.

 5. Be sure to check out the Key Ingredients along with the Recipe Tips and Notes sections found in the post, for more tips, options, substitutions, and variations for this recipe!
 You will also find step-by-step photos there.